DKISTDC/dkist/docs/guide/net.rst

 .. note::

-   To transfer files to your local computer you will need a running instance of the `Globus Connect Personal <https://www.globus.org/globus-connect-personal>`__ software.
+   To transfer files to your local computer you will need a running instance of the `Globus Connect Personal (GCP) <https://www.globus.org/globus-connect-personal>`__ software.
    All the following documentation assumes you have this running and wish to transfer files using GCP to the machine where your Python session is running.
    It is possible to use the `dkist` package to orchestrate transfers to remote endpoints or other more complex arrangements by specifying the ``destination_endpoint=`` keyword argument to all these functions.